 Where and How do you File a Tax Extension?

 If you owe money, estimate what you will owe and pay that amount with Form 4868.
 You can do this via efiling, mailing a paper form or by paying your taxes online.
-When you pay taxes online (i.e. through IRS Direct Pay, the Electronic Federal Tax Payment System (EFTPS), or by making a credit or debit card payment), you can select that this is for Form 4868 and an extension will be automatically filed when you complete payment – no additional paperwork is necessary.
+When you pay taxes online (e.g. through IRS Direct Pay, the Electronic Federal Tax Payment System (EFTPS), or by making a credit or debit card payment), you can select that this is for Form 4868 and an extension will be automatically filed when you complete payment – no additional paperwork is necessary.
+There are even ways to pay your taxes with a credit card and profit.

 What are the Penalties if I don’t File or Pay my Taxes on Time?